Blog

 5. Click "Start" if the service is not running.

-3. Run the activation troubleshooter
+3. Launch the activation troubleshooting tool

 Step 1: Go to the activation settings:

-4. Checking the integrity of system files
+4. Verifying the integrity of system files

-Damaged system files may prevent proper activation.
+Corrupted system files may prevent successful activation.

-Step 1: Run Command Prompt as administrator
+Step 1: Run Command Prompt as an administrator

-• Click Start, type "cmd," right-click, and select "Run as administrator."
+• Click Start, type "cmd", right-click, and select "Run as administrator".

-Step 2: Enter the command:
+Step 2: Type the following command:

 bash